Matrix Completion Based Localization in the Internet of Things Network: Introduction

-In the centralized localization in IoT, one serious issue is that the data center does not have enough distance information to identify the locations of sensor nodes.
-In general, one cannot recover the Euclidean matrix $\mathbf{D}$ from the knowledge of a subset of its entries since there are infinitely many completion options for the unknown entries.
-However, it is now well-known that even though we have only partial measurements on $\mathbf{D}$, as long as $\mathbf{D}$ is a low-rank matrix, then $\mathbf{D}$ might be recovered from the observed matrix $\mathbf{D}_{obs}$ \cite{localization:candes2009}.
-As will be discussed in the next section, rank of $\mathbf{D}$ is at most $k+2$ and $k$ is 2 or 3 for most cases.
-The problem to recover a low-rank matrix $\mathbf{D}$ from the small number of known entries is expressed as
+where the question mark $?$ indicates unknown entries of $\mathbf{D}$.
+In finding out the node location using the observed matrix $\mathbf{D}_o$, multidimensional scaling (MDS) technique has been employed \cite{localization:shang2003}.
+In a nutshell, MDS reconstructs the Euclidean distance matrix using the shortest path algorithm and then computes the node locations using a truncated eigendecomposition.
+Semidefinite programming (SDP) technique using a convex relaxation of nonconvex quadratic constraints of the node locations has also been used to this \cite{localization:guo2016, localization:biswas2004}.
+However, SDP-based techniques are computationally expensive since the computational complexity depends heavily on the problem size \cite{localization:biswas2004}.

-where $E$ is the set of observed indices and $\mathcal{P}_E$ is the sampling operator.
-Since solving (\ref{eq:eq203}) is computationally unacceptable, many efforts have been made over the years to relax this problem into a tractable form to solve.
+As an alternative approach, matrix completion techniques reconstructing the Euclidean distance matrix $\mathbf{D}$ using partially observed entries have been proposed in recent years\cite{localization:candes2009, localization:cai2010, localization:lin2010, localization:mishra2011, localization:jain2013}.
+In general, one cannot recover the original matrix from a knowledge of a subset of its entries since there are infinitely many completion options for the unknown entries.
+However, if a matrix is low-rank, then it can be recovered from the partial observation matrix \cite{localization:candes2009}.
+Since the rank of the Euclidean distance matrix $\mathbf{D}$ in the $k$-dimensional Euclidean space is at most $k+2$ ($k = 2$ or $3$) \cite{localization:dattorro2005}, it can be readily modeled as a low-rank matrix.
+The problem to recover a low-rank matrix $\mathbf{D}$ from the small number of known entries can be expressed as